msupply-foundation/msupply_docs/content/docs/programs/r-and-r-forms.md

 template = "docs/page.html"

 [extra]
-lead = "View and Manage R&R Forms" toc = true top = false
+lead = "Report and Requisition (R&R) Forms are used to report on item usage and request stock from suppliers.
+They help to ensure that you have enough stock on hand to meet the needs of your patients." toc = true top = false
 +++

+## Setup

 To use R&R Forms, ensure that you enable the store preference for `Open mSupply: Uses program module`.

 ![Store preference](/docs/programs/images/program_pref.png)

-Report and Requisition (R&R) Forms are used to report on item usage and request stock from suppliers.
-The R&R form is a tool to help you manage your stock levels and ensure that you have enough stock on hand to meet the needs of your patients.
+You'll also need a program configured and visible in your store.
+It will need a period schedule associated with it.
+See the [mSupply docs](https://docs.msupply.org.nz/items:programs) for configuring programs.

 ## R&R Forms - List View